-[Stakeholder] "16+1" Cooperation injects new vigor into China-EU cooperation
+[Stakeholder] "16+1" cooperation injects new vigour into China-EU cooperation

 The 16+1 cooperation is transparent, open and inclusive.
 China welcomes the EU and other relevant parties to get actively involved.
 The EU has been invited to many activities under the "16+1" framework as an observer.

-China respects EU laws and regulations; EU member states participating in 16+1 cooperation also complies with EU laws and policies.
+China respects EU laws and regulations; EU member states participating in 16+1 cooperation also comply with EU laws and policies.

 A firm supporter of the European integration process, China wants to see a united EU, a prosperous Europe, and a stable euro.
 And China's support is backed by concrete actions.